THE BEAST OF

 You may have noticed that many of these actors were in DRACULA'S CURSE (2006) and FRANKENSTEIN REBORN (2005).
 Including this one, all three of these movies were written and directed by Leigh Scott and released by Asylum Pictures.

-With a 4.2 rating from 1.4K reviewers at IMDb, THE BEAST OF BRAY ROAD is considered Leigh Scott's best of the three.
+With a 4.2 rating from 1.4K reviewers at IMDb, THE BEAST OF BRAY ROAD is considered Leigh Scott's best movie to date, as well as one of Asylum Pictures best movies ever.

 !!!SCIENCE MOMENT!!!: